 Emergency Operations High Med.
-Low The City of Lynnwood will be a regional model for a sustainable, vibrant community 0 To be a welcoming city that builds a healthy and sustainable environment.
-0 To encourage a broad business base in sector, size and related employment, and 0 To invest in preserving and expanding parks, recreation, and community programs.
-0 To be a cohesive community that respects all citizens.
-0 To invest in efficient, integrated, local and regional transportation systems.
-0 To ensure a safe environment through rigorous criminal and property law 0 To be a city that is responsive to the wants and needs of our citizens.
-0 or under-served communities by: This is an emergency support program for the entire City.
+Low The City of Lynnwood will be a regional model for a sustainable, vibrant community with engaged citizens and an accountable government.
+0 To be a welcoming city that builds a healthy and sustainable environment. \bigcirc To encourage a broad business base in sector, size and related employment, and promote high quality development.
+0 To invest in preserving and expanding parks, recreation, and community programs.
+0 To be a cohesive community that respects all citizens. \bigcirc To invest in efficient, integrated, local and regional transportation systems. \bigcirc To ensure a safe environment through rigorous criminal and property law enforcement.
+0 To be a city that is responsive to the wants and needs of our citizens. \bigcirc

-Emergency Operations Yes No 2
+Emergency Operations Yes No ~

-Mandatory?
-0
+Mandatory? \bigcirc

-Viable alternatives for service delivery?
-0
+Viable alternatives for service delivery? \bigcirc

-This program promotes social equity in service delivery and/or enhances services to under-represented 524 525
+524 This program promotes social equity in service delivery and/or enhances services to under-represented